anyakhatri/Personalize-Recommendations-and-Emails-with-Bedrock/README.md

 ```

-3. Clone the Repository:
+3. Clone the Repository or Download .zip file to local:
-   - Clone the repository containing the notebooks and necessary code for the workflow.
+   - Clone the repository or locally download it with the notebooks and necessary code for the workflow.
    - This repository should include the data preprocessing, sentiment analysis, personalization, and email template integration scripts.

 ```bash